Deploy And Set Desktop Wallpaper, Lock Screen Images, Outlook Signature & Screensaver Using Microsoft Intune

 After creating the WPSecure personalization package, it was time to unload to Intune and deploy the personalization package.
 We used the following “wpsecure-install. intunewin” file to create a win32 app deployment in Microsoft Intune Console.

-We opened Microsoft Intune Admin Center (https://aka.ms/intune), clicked “Apps,” and then chose “Windows Apps.”
+Open Microsoft Intune Admin Center (https://aka.ms/intune), clicked “Apps,” and then chose “Windows Apps.”

 Microsoft Intune Deployment - 3